You who dwell in the Shelter of the Most High,

 What does trusting God mean?

 Trusting in God means that whatever or however we suffer, in the end, we believe God will use the hardship(s) for our greater good and His ultimate glory.
-Trusting God also means that we wholeheartedly believe that God cares and will provide for our needs even when it feels like He is far away from us.
+Trusting God also means that we wholeheartedly believe that God cares and will provide for our needs even when it feels like He is far away.

 How do I fully trust God?

-In order to truly believe the messages of the Bible about perfect peace and no fear, we need faith like little children.
-A faith that believes God is real and that He is listening to your prayers.
-A faith that God loves you and desires to take care of you.
-A faith that He hears you when you cry out to Him during times of fear, anxiety, depression and loneliness.
-A faith that reminds you that God is always with you and you have nothing to fear.
+In order to truly believe the messages of the Bible about perfect trust and peace, we need faith like little children.
+A faith that believes God is real and that He listens to and answers your prayers; that He loves you and desires to take care of you; that He hears you when you cry out to Him during times of fear, anxiety, depression and loneliness; and a faith that reminds you that God is always with you.
+With God, you have nothing to fear.